katzer/mruby-yeah/README.md

 end
 ```

-- `Yeah::Response#render` returns a well-formed shelf response.
+- `render` returns a well-formed shelf response.
 The method allows varoius kind of invokation:

 ```ruby
 get '/500' do                     |   get '/yeah' do